latentflip/bows/README.md

 # Browser Support

 * Works in all reasonable browsers
-* Supports colors in chrome, opera, firefox >= 31.0
+* Supports colors in chrome, opera, firefox >= 31.0, electron

 ## Usage
 - Works great in browserify and the browser.